ItsMeBrille/MMM-WebTracker/README.md

 The `querySelector` can be obtained using the browser inspector tool:
 1. Press `F12` to open the inspector panel.
-2. Use the inspect tool in the upper left corner and click the element you want to track.
-Make shure you cover the entire object you want to track.
+2. Use the `inspect` tool in the upper left corner and click the element you want to track.
+Make sure you cover the entire object you wish to track.
-3. Right click the element highlighted in the `elements` tab of the panel and click copy -> copy selector.
+3. Right-click the element highlighted in the `elements` tab of the panel and click copy -> copy selector.

 ![Explanation of query selector](explanation.png)